annagaby/annagaby/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a ✨Shiny App✨ to make ecological restoration in the Galapagos more efficient
+- 🌱 I’m currently learning how to build websites using R
+- 😄 Pronouns: She/her
+- ⚡ Fun fact: I went scuba diving for the first time this summer

 <!--
 **annagaby/annagaby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.